-The stable isotope stratigraphy is shown in Fig. 3b (Oks82 upper panel, FM3 lower panel), together with the positions of the U-Th dates used in the age models (black symbols).
-As common for Norwegian stalagmites (e.g. Lauritzen, 1995; Linge et al. 2001a; Linge et al., 2001b; Linge et al., 2009), the pattern of the stable isotope records from FM3 and Oks82 have an apparent strong covariation.
 Figure 3c (upper panel) show that the covariation of $\delta^{18}O_c$ and $\delta^{13}C_c$ along the growth axis, expressed as r^2 , is 0.58 for FM3 and 0.30 Oks82.
-When plotted for ~1000-yr segments (see lower panel in Fig. 3c and figure caption for details), the degree of covariation is found to vary with time/distance from base.
-The cause of this apparent kinetic fractionation effect is not obvious because i) evaporation of water seems unlikely with the low cave temperature and high humidity, and ii) the short vegetation growth season and annual average low soil-CO2 production suggest low pCO_2 in the dripwater and rule out rapid degassing of CO2.
-Using the degree of covariation of $\delta^{18}O_c$ and $\delta^{13}C_c$ in order to determine whether $\delta^{18}O_c$ was in equilibrium with the oxygen isotope composition with the dripwater seems misleading under such conditions, and we thus chose to treat the stalagmites as deposited in quasi-isotopic equilibrium.
+When plotted for \sim 1000-year segments (see lower panel in Fig. 3c and figure caption for details), the degree of covariation is found to vary with time/distance from base.
+The cause of this apparent kinetic fractionation effect is not obvious because i) evaporation of water seems unlikely within a blind cave passage with low cave temperature and relatively high humidity, and ii) the short vegetation growth season and annual average low soil-CO2 production suggest low P{CO2} in the dripwater and rule out rapid degassing of CO2.
+Using the degree of covariation of $\delta^{18}O_c$ and $\delta^{13}C_c$ in order to determine whether $\delta^{18}O_c$ was in equilibrium with the oxygen isotope composition with the dripwater seems misleading under such conditions, and we thus chose to treat the stalagmites as deposited in quasiisotopic equilibrium.
+Attempting a clear one-to-one conversion of the stable oxygen isotopes with temperature is futile here because the cave is not characterised by true "deep cave" conditions.
+We have restricted our interpretation to be based on relative changes and focussed on whether it is feasible to attribute these to either changes in T or in precipitation (amount and composition).